hdrhbbu1/www/content/articles/2017-06-10-casual-ableism/index.md

 ## Hazards of Visibility

-The scariest thing I've yet to face as my body degrade is a lack of intellectual autonomy.
+The scariest thing I've yet to face as my body degrades is a lack of intellectual autonomy.
 Everyone seems to be an expert on disability except the disabled.
 Functionally, this means every time I comment issues of accessability in public, I become awkwardly entangled.